This post may include affiliate links; for details, see our disclosure policy.

 This easy shrimp paella recipe is stunning and works for entertaining or a weeknight dinner.
 Here’s how to make this traditional Spanish recipe!

 This post was created in partnership with Simply Organic.
 All opinions are our own.

 Show of hands: who loves a good date night in?
-Much as I love the dress up-dinner-drinks routine, some of Alex and my favorite memories have been nights we’ve spent at home, cooking together.
-It’s not always pretty: there are shirts splattered with tomato sauce and burnt bread and broken pizza stones…and sometimes a few tears.
-But there’s something so comforting about pouring a glass of red wine, turning on some tunes and ultimately eating the fruits of your labor.
+Much as I love the dress up-dinner-drinks routine, some my favorite memories are nights where Alex and stayed in cooking together.
+It’s not always pretty, mind you!
+There are shirts splattered with tomato sauce and burnt bread and broken pizza stones.
+But there’s something so comforting about pouring a glass of red wine, turning on some tunes, and ultimately chowing down on the fruits of your own labor.
 Date night in — it’s a thing.
 And the perfect date night in recipe?
 This easy shrimp paella.
 Of course — it works for weeknights and family dinners, too!
-Here’s why you should make it stat.
+Here’s why you should make it.

-This Valentine’s Day, we’re bringing you another date night in, a tradition we started in the early years of our blog.
-Four years ago, it was this easy vegetable paella.
-I discovered paella (Pie-A-Yah) while I was studying in Spain in college: it’s a traditional Spanish dish of rice, vegetables, and seafood or meat, flavored with exotic spices like smoked paprika and saffron.
+Four years ago, Alex and I started our date night in tradition with this easy vegetable paella.
+I discovered paella (Pie-A-Yah) while I was studying in Spain in college.
+It’s a traditional Spanish recipe featuring rice, vegetables, and seafood or meat, flavored with spices like smoked paprika and saffron.
 Paellas are celebratory, many times cooked over an open fire.
 Some of my favorite memories in Spain are sharing paella with new friends.
 Our newest take on paella?
 This shrimp paella recipe covered with juicy shrimp and tangy artichokes.

-We received such positive feedback about the paella date night that we’re bringing it back this year, this time with a twist!
-As you know, we eat mainly a whole food plant based diet over here.
-But on celebratory days we splurge with a little seafood or meat.
-Alex was set on creating an easy paella recipe with shrimp, since it’s traditional for a seafood paella and looks stunning as well.
+As you know, we eat mainly a whole food plant based diet over here (or really, the Mediterranean diet).
+But occasionally we’ll splurge with a little seafood or meat.
+Alex was set on creating an easy shrimp paella recipe, since it’s traditional for a seafood paella and looks stunning as well.
 I must say I became a believer: the dish turned out as delicious as it is beautiful.